scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-fp.md

 ---

-This chapter provides an introduction to functional programming (FP) style domain modeling in Scala 3.
+This chapter provides an introduction to domain modeling using functional programming (FP) in Scala 3.
 When modeling the world around us with FP, you typically use these Scala constructs:

 - Enumerations
 - Case classes